weekwood/SwiftMime/README.md

 ## License

-ObjectiveMime is available under the MIT license.
+SwiftMime is available under the MIT license.
 See the LICENSE file for more info.